-Keeping clean and healthy on the road isn't always easy so these travel personal hygiene tips are simply reminders of what we usually know how to do - but forget to.
+Keeping clean and healthy on the road isn't always easy so these travel personal hygiene tips are simply reminders of what we usually know how to do - and sometimes forget to at our peril.

 The most obvious tip of all is - stay clean!
 It's obvious, it's simple, but it isn't always easy.
 Clean water isn't available everywhere, nor is a clean room or environment.
 Those of us from wealthier countries are more accustomed to these amenities than many of our friends in poorer countries.